tkikawa/WAGASCI-BabyMIND-MC/README.md

 The reason behind this choice is that the KEKCC work server is running on Scientific Linux 6.10 and the few WAGASCI collaborators that will ever dare to install and use this software, most likely will want to run it on the KEKCC server.
-As for Ubuntu, it is the most wide-spread linux distribution so it is probable that some collaborator might want to test the software on its machine.
+As for Ubuntu, it is the most wide-spread Linux distribution and is useful if you want to test the software on your machine.

 To install the software with all its dependencies I have written a bash shell script called `install.bash`.
-Basically you just have to launch it and answer a couple of simple question and the script would install everything automatically.
+Basically you just have to launch it and answer a couple of simple questions and the script would install everything automatically.
-Anyway, the script makes a couple of assumptions behind the hoods:
+Anyway, the script makes a couple of assumptions behind the hood:

 - If the OS is SL6, it is assumed that we are working in a KEKCC account so we have no sudo access.
 This makes things harder but anyway the user is